Tennessee's 7th congressional district: History

 Sundquist served through the rest of the 1980s through the 1990 re-districting, which saw the district lose some of its rural counties while picking up Maury County.
 In 1994, Sundquist successfully ran for Governor of Tennessee, defeating future governor Phil Bredesen.
 Sundquist was then replaced by Ed Bryant.
 Bryant served from 1995 until 2002, when the district was gerrymandered by the Democrat-led Tennessee General Assembly to pack the consistently Republican suburbs of Nashville and Memphis into one district.
-The result was a district that was 200 mi long, but only 2 mi wide at some points in the Middle Tennessee portion.
+The result was a district that was 200 mi long, but only 2 mi wide at some points in the Middle Tennessee portion (roughly the width of a highway lane).
 Following that re-districting, the area chose Brentwood-based state senator Marsha Blackburn.
 She served from 2003 to 2019.

 Redistricting after the 2010 census made the district somewhat more compact, restoring a configuration similar to the 1983-2003 lines.
 However, it lost its share of the Memphis suburbs to the 8th, a move which made the 8th as heavily Republican as the 7th.

-In 2018, Blackburn successfully ran for US Senate, defeating former governor Phil Bredesen.
+In 2018, Blackburn successfully ran for the U.S. Senate, defeating former governor Phil Bredesen.
 In the concurrent election, the district selected doctor and former state senator Mark E. Green.

+Redistricting after the 2020 census made the district somewhat less Republican.
+This was because Tennessee's legislature cracked heavily Democratic Nashville between congressional districts to boost Republican support in the 5th district.
+The 7th district picked up the western portion of Nashville while it lost some rural counties to the 8th district.

+Despite the dramatic changes to the district's boundaries, the district is still considered safe Republican, with a Cook PVI of R+10.